Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois vs. Missouri Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 22

-Friday's contest at Enterprise Center has the No. 13 Illinois Fighting Illini (8-2) going head to head against the Missouri Tigers (7-4) at 9:00 PM ET on December 22.
-Our computer prediction projects a 77-68 win for Illinois, who are favored by our model.
+Friday's contest features the No. 13 Illinois Fighting Illini (8-2) and the Missouri Tigers (7-4) facing off at Enterprise Center (on December 22) at 9:00 PM ET.
+This matchup, according to our computer prediction, will result in a 77-68 victory for Illinois.

-Based on our computer prediction, Illinois projects to cover the 6.5-point spread in its matchup versus Missouri.
-The over/under is listed at 150.5, and the two teams are projected to fall short of that total.
+Based on our computer prediction, Illinois is projected to cover the point spread (6.5) against Missouri.
+The two teams are projected to come in below the 150.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!